annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 I moved to Budapest, Hungary in February 2017.
 Since then, I've tried to explore all the city has to offer.
 When friends come to visit they usually ask me to provide a "things not to miss when in Budapest" list.
 So I've decided to put such a list together.
 I lived with a Hungarian tour guide for 7 months which gave me some insight and stories which I will share in this post.

-Please keep in mind that everything I list here I've done or experienced over an eleven month period.
+Please keep in mind that everything I list here I've done or experienced over an 11 month period.
 Not to be tried within a weekend.

 ### General information
 <br/>